gseals/bestPractices/ClassNotesOct292019.md

 * spread operator { ...cow };

-* resolve returns the succss, reject returns the failure
+* resolve returns the success, reject returns the failure

 * never expose keys or api keys to github; put them in gitignore